devloperRamanjeet/serverless-pipeline/README.md

 # 📘 Developer Guide: AI Utils Lambda Pipeline

+> Note: All user-facing documentation has moved to the `docs/` folder.
+See the documentation index: [docs/DOCUMENTATION_INDEX.md](docs/DOCUMENTATION_INDEX.md)

 This guide explains how to **develop, test, and deploy AWS Lambda functions** using **VSCode, GitHub Actions, Terraform, and SAM CLI**.
 We use a **global `requirements.txt`** for dependencies to keep things simple and fast.